radoondas/flask-app-search/README.md

 APP_SEARCH_API_KEY='search-sm77kdfd3mvtdykg4pfvusiq'
 APP_SEARCH_API_KEY_BLOG='private-7369ct1thtwppsq73s122zip'
 ```
+Note, that if you are using HTTPS endpoint of Elastic SaaS or your own TLS endpoint for App Search, do not use protocol part (`https://`)
+in configuration `APP_SEARCH_BASE_ENDPOINT='localhost:3002/api/as/v1'`.

+Configuration value of `APP_SEARCH_USE_HTTPS=True/False` will pick correct protocol.

 ## Run demo
 To tun the application, you simply execute `flask run` command in your venv or use IDE of your choice to execute.